Part I – Smart Investment Strategy: Start Lean, Test, Tweak, Grow

 6. Define Your Niche

 Independent operators can't be everything to everyone.
-Focus on what you're passionate about, whether that's powerlifting, cycling, yoga, or recovery, and let that guide purchases.
+Focus on what you're passionate about, what you know you can add value to and where you can differentiate yourself from others, whether that's powerlifting, cycling, yoga or recovery, and let that guide purchases.

 7. Show Continuous Improvement